HemmeligOrg/Hemmelig.app/README.md

 ## How it works

 You enter [https://hemmelig.app](https://hemmelig.app), write your sensitive information, expire time, optional password, and click create a secret link.
 You share the secret link.
 The receiver of the link opens it, writes the optional password, and retrieves the sensitive information.
-When a secret link is created, it gets its unique encryption key that is not saved to the database and only will be part of the URL.
+When a secret link is created, it gets its unique decryption key that is not saved to the database and only will be part of the URL.
 This is how the encryption works: `encrypt(DATA, YOUR_UNIQUE_ENCRYPTION_KEY)`.
 The encryption of the text and files is done in the client; this means the server will get the encrypted information, and nothing in clear text.

 ## Features